dmahajan980/keyboard-navigation-notebook/README.md

 A diary/repository for jotting down all relevant observations related to navigating a browser using keyboard keys and shortcuts.

-## Keyboard Shortcuts and their Functionality
+## Keyboard shortcuts and their functionality

 Some of the majorly used Keyboard shortcuts including the ones that I commonly use are as follows: